smartie-nv/Smartie-Test/NLP/nlp_nl_test.md

 Create a webscraper which scrapes all the *main* questions and answers from TripAdvisor.

 #### Start - [https://www.tripadvisorsupport.com/hc/nl](https://www.tripadvisorsupport.com/hc/nl)
-On this webpage of TripAdvisor, you see 4 different categories :
+On the webpage of TripAdvisor, you see 4 different categories :
 - **Richtlijnen**
 - **Websitefuncties**
 - **Community**